 Always regarded as the most valuable and tasty deli of Parmesan tradition, Culatello di Zibello appears in the Slow Food catalogue of Emilia-Romagna and is defined as the king of deli meats.
-Made from the thigh of a pig introduced into a bladder, it is only worked in 9 villages of the “Bassa Paramense” area and refined for at least 10 months in the humid cellars close to the banks of the Po River.
-Tasting is mandatory!
+Made from the thigh of a pig introduced into a bladder, it is only worked in 9 villages of the “Bassa Parmense” area and refined for at least 10 months in the humid cellars close to the banks of the Po River.

 The grape varieties of the Parma hills that accompany the dishes of traditional cuisine to perfection are the aromatic Malvasia di Candia, the Barbera, the Bonarda and, of course, the Lambrusco.
 Young and sparkling wines, combining lightness and cheerfulness.
-The tour of a wine cellar on the southern hills of the city lets them be tasted in association with the dishes that exalt their qualities.
+The tour of a wine cellar on the southern hills of the city lets them be tasted in association with typical local products, first of all the famous PDO (Parmigiano Reggiano, Prosciutto di Parma and Culatello di Zibello) that exalt their qualities.